sjoerdvankreel/firefly-synth-2/README.md

 ## Echo
 * Combined multitap delay / feedback delay / reverb.
 * Adjustable ordering of taps / feedback / reverb.
-* For per-voice: can only apply to the end of the pipeline (so, after audio mixer (vmix)).
+* For per-voice: adjustable placement in the processing pipeline: target any single osci or voice fx, subset of all oscis, or final voice output
 * For global: adjustable placement in the processing pipeline: before all fx, after all fx, after audio mixer, or apply to input / output of any of the effect modules.
 * Time or tempo-synced versions of multitap and feedback delay.
 * Smoothing parameter for delay time changes.
 Applies to time, bars, host bpm changes etc etc.